Rishiraj17/selenium-java-testng-framework/docs/week-1/day-1-to-5-foundation.md

 - Understood the purpose of `src/test/resources`
 - Learned how Java loads resources via classpath
 - Learned why setup logic should not live inside test methods

+---

+## Day 7: Driver Lifecycle & Test Isolation

+### What Changed
+- Switched driver lifecycle from per-class to per-test execution
+- Updated setup and teardown to use `@BeforeMethod` and `@AfterMethod`
+- Explicitly nullified WebDriver after quitting

+### Why This Change Was Made
+- To ensure complete test isolation
+- To prevent shared state between tests
+- To improve reliability and debuggability of failures

+### Key Learnings
+- `@BeforeMethod` provides safer isolation than `@BeforeClass`
+- Reliability is prioritized over execution speed
+- Defensive cleanup (nullifying driver) avoids stale references